idaholab/moose/framework/doc/content/source/convergence/ResidualConvergence.md

 - +Relative Tolerance (`rel_tol`)+: This parameter sets the threshold for the residual norm in relation to the norm of the right-hand side of the equation.
 For a system of equation this translates into $|\mathbf u_{i+1}-\mathbf u_i|/|\mathbf u_{i+1}|<\tau$.

-Considering that nonlinear systems are ultimately solved via linearization the user should append `l_` for linear systems, or `nl_` for nonlinear ones, on a per case bases.
+Considering that nonlinear systems are ultimately solved via linearization the user should append `l_` for linear systems, or `nl_` for nonlinear ones, on a per case base.

 #### 2. Choosing appropiate `abs_tol` and `rel_tol`